ClinVar Miner

 International Society for Gastrointestinal Hereditary Tumours (InSiGHT) RCV000075450 SCV000106447 likely pathogenic Lynch syndrome 2019-06-21 reviewed by expert panel curation Abrogated function (2 independent assays with reduced expression) & 6 MSI-H tumours

-Invitae RCV000524263 SCV000260401 likely pathogenic Hereditary nonpolyposis colorectal neoplasms 2023-12-16 criteria provided, single submitter clinical testing This sequence change replaces threonine, which is neutral and polar, with proline, which is neutral and non-polar, at codon 662 of the MLH1 protein (p.Thr662Pro).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000524263 SCV000260401 likely pathogenic Hereditary nonpolyposis colorectal neoplasms 2024-12-24 criteria provided, single submitter clinical testing This sequence change replaces threonine, which is neutral and polar, with proline, which is neutral and non-polar, at codon 662 of the MLH1 protein (p.Thr662Pro).
 This variant is not present in population databases (gnomAD no frequency).
-This missense change has been observed in individuals with Lynch syndrome (PMID: 11726306, 11754112, 16341550, 19621678, 21404117).
+This missense change has been observed in individuals with Lynch syndrome (PMID: 11726306, 11754112, 16341550, 19621678, 21404117, 34897210).
 ClinVar contains an entry for this variant (Variation ID: 89968).
-Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is not expected to disrupt MLH1 protein function with a negative predictive value of 95%.
+Invitae Evidence Modeling incorporating data from in vitro experimental studies (internal data) indicates that this missense variant is expected to disrupt MLH1 function with a positive predictive value of 95%.
 Experimental studies have shown that this missense change affects MLH1 function (PMID: 17510385, 20533529, 23403630, 31332305).
 In summary, the currently available evidence indicates that the variant is pathogenic, but additional data are needed to prove that conclusively.
 Therefore, this variant has been classified as Likely Pathogenic.

-Ambry Genetics RCV001013906 SCV001174548 likely pathogenic Hereditary cancer-predisposing syndrome 2020-10-01 criteria provided, single submitter clinical testing The p.T662P variant (also known as c.1984A>C), located in coding exon 17 of the MLH1 gene, results from an A to C substitution at nucleotide position 1984.
+Ambry Genetics RCV001013906 SCV001174548 likely pathogenic Hereditary cancer-predisposing syndrome 2024-09-22 criteria provided, single submitter clinical testing The p.T662P variant (also known as c.1984A>C), located in coding exon 17 of the MLH1 gene, results from an A to C substitution at nucleotide position 1984.
 The threonine at codon 662 is replaced by proline, an amino acid with highly similar properties.
 This variant was reported in four individuals from four different families who met Bethesda guidelines.
 Furthermore, tumor analysis revealed MSI-H in all four individuals and IHC revealed three individuals had loss of MLH1 as well as PMS2 and one individual had loss of MLH1 (Hardt K et al., Fam.
 Cancer 2011 Jun; 10(2):273-84).
 This variant has also been reported in families meeting Amsterdam criteria (Müller-Koch Y et al. Eur.
 J. Med.
 Res., 2001 Nov;6:473-82; Krüger S et al. Hum.
 Mutat., 2002 Jan;19:82).
 Additional studies combining family history, segregation with disease, functional analyses, and/or in silico predictions have also demonstrated that this alteration is likely pathogenic (Thompson BA et al., Nat.
 Genet.
 2014 Feb; 46(2):107-15).
 This amino acid position is highly conserved in available vertebrate species.
-In addition, the in silico prediction for this alteration is inconclusive.
+In addition, this alteration is predicted to be deleterious by in silico analysis.
+This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
 Based on the majority of available evidence to date, this variant is likely to be pathogenic.

 Myriad Genetics, Inc. RCV003451089 SCV004188221 likely pathogenic Colorectal cancer, hereditary nonpolyposis, type 2 2023-07-25 criteria provided, single submitter clinical testing This variant is considered likely pathogenic.
 This variant is strongly associated with more severe personal and family histories of cancer, typical for individuals with pathogenic variants in this gene [PMID: 27363726].